ayman510/WASH/README.md

 **Figure 2**.
 A flow diagram of the WASH systems model components that shows the decision and state variables, model parameters, suitability indexes, performance indicators, objective function and constraints

 ## Instructions to Run WASH Model:
-1. Download and install [GAMS] (https://www.gams.com/) and [MS Excel] (https://products.office.com/en-us/excel) to run the WASH tool.
+1. Download and install [GAMS](https://www.gams.com/) and [MS Excel](https://products.office.com/en-us/excel) to run the WASH tool.
 You will need a license to run GAMS solvers.
-2. Download the following files from the GitHub repository: [GAMS Code file] (https://github.com/ayman510/WASH/blob/master/CodeFiles/GAMS%20code), [WASH Input Data File] (https://github.com/ayman510/WASH/blob/master/InputData/WASH_InputData.xlsx), [WASH Output Data File] (https://github.com/ayman510/WASH/blob/master/OutputFiles/WASH_Results.xlsx)
+2. Download the following files from the GitHub repository: [GAMS Code file](https://github.com/ayman510/WASH/blob/master/CodeFiles/GAMS%20code), [WASH Input Data File](https://github.com/ayman510/WASH/blob/master/InputData/WASH_InputData.xlsx), [WASH Output Data File](https://github.com/ayman510/WASH/blob/master/OutputFiles/WASH_Results.xlsx)
 3. Create a new folder on yoru machine and store the three files in the that folder.
 4. Open GAMS software.
 Go to File-> Project -> New Project.
 Navigate to the folder you created and create a new project file with any name you want.
 5. In GAMS, go to File -> Open and open the GAMScode.gms file.
 Read through the introduction and instructions to learn how to edit the code.